Please note the gardening section of the site has now been moved to www.GardenersHQ.com.

 The final section Molecular Biology Laboratory Methods gives information about techniques typically employed in biological labs today.
 The methods that are described range from basic techniques like pouring agarose gels, to advanced techniques such as EMS Mutagenesis, real-time PCR, Northern Blotting, and microarray analyses.
 It is hoped to expand this section to include molecular biology protocols in the near future.

 Gardening and Flowers

-The second section Garden Flowers, which has now been moved to its own site, was aimed at people who have an interest in growing plants in the garden.
-It includes pictures of well loved flowers such as African lilies and sunflowers, and plant info on how to grow over 500 species of common garden plants such as Freesia, and even information on Flax and Sunflower Oils
+The second section Garden Flowers, which has now been moved to its own site, was aimed at people with an interest in growing plants in the garden.
+It included pictures of well loved flowers such as African lilies and sunflowers, and plant genus info on how to grow over 600 species of common garden plants such as Freesia, and even information on Flax and Sunflower Oils

 A feature of the gardening and flower section is that it gives detailed information of the best time to sow out seeds, ensuring that your garden will reach its full potential.
 It is hoped that by reading the plant biology gardening guide that you will be able to produce beautiful flowers.
 Articles range from information on frost dates through to ideal butterfly garden plants.

 If you have grown a fantastic looking specimen and would like it displayed on this site, then please send me an email, via the contacts page, and I'll get it online in the relevant species page as soon as I can.
 Information on growing plants such as the peruvian lily can be found by using the garden plants index or by use of the list of scientific name of plants.

 We have a new vegetable section; this includes advice on sowing, growing and harvesting plants for consumption, examples include growing celery, growing tomatoes, and growing peppers.